 We represented GSO Capital Partners in litigation challenging its refinancing of debt issued by New Jersey-based home builder Hovnanian Enterprises, Inc.

 We represented U.S. Bank National Association in its capacity as indenture trustee of certain notes issued by Windstream Services, LLC in connection with litigation concerning an alleged default under the indenture.
 We litigated the matter through trial, with the court ultimately ruling in favor of U.S. Bank on all points, and finding that Windstream had in fact breached the indenture.

 - We advised the Chapter 11 Plan Administrator of Cobalt International Energy, Inc. and its debtor affiliates in connection with the settlement of class action securities litigation against the company.

 - We successfully represented HomeSide Lending, Inc., the U.S.-based subsidiary of National Australia Bank, in district court and on appeal in the Second Circuit in defense of Morrison v.
 National Australia Bank, a securities class action addressing the "foreign-cubed" extraterritoriality issue in a matter of first impression.
 The case was appealed to the U.S. Supreme Court and resulted in a unanimous decision in favor of our clients and their parent company, represented by Wachtell Lipton.

 - We represented a major hedge fund in the defense of shareholder litigation arising out of Kmart’s merger with Sears.

-- We are representing an investor in Bear Stearns in litigation alleging securities fraud against J.P.
+- We represented an investor in Bear Stearns in litigation alleging securities fraud against J.P.
 Morgan in its capacity as successor to Bear Stearns.
-The matter is scheduled to go to trial in late 2015.

 - We represented Lazard Frères Asset Management in connection with claims to recover securities from the Lehman estates in the U.S. and U.K.